 Teluk Bahang also known as the Bay of Embers, it is just a few kilometers away from Batu Ferringhi.
 Established as a fishing village, Teluk Bahang has evolved into a tourist destination, with a number of attractions built within the vicinity of the town includes Escape Theme Park.

 This is not a regular theme park with roller coasters, merry-go-rounds, or spinning teacups.
-Founded by Mr. Sim Choo Kheng, Penang Escape Theme Park is a theme park where it re-introduces outdoor fun activities in a natural environment that promote wellness and nature appreciation.
+Founded by Mr. Sim Choo Kheng, Penang Escape Theme Park is a theme park where it re-introduces outdoor fun activities in a natural environment that promotes wellness and nature appreciation.

 There are about 20 adventure games and activities in Adventureplay.
 One of the star attractions to try will be the “Monkey Business” where you can learn to climb like a pro or challenge your balancing skills by walking on ropes.